 Plugged or contaminated catalytic converters are caused by using the wrong sort of fuel in your car.
 Using leaded or lead replacement fuel will plug up the monolith and cause it to stop working.
 A similar thing will happen if fuel additives are used that are not suitable for use with a catalytic converter.

 This is caused by oil getting into the exhaust system and contaminating the catalytic converter.
-The most likely cause would be a failing seal or gasket.
+The most likely causes would be a failing turbo charger, worn engine or oil seals.

-The use of exhaust paste before the catalytic converter can cause the monolith to break.
-When the exhaust paste has hardened small pellets may break away and shoot into the catalytic converter.
-The monolith will gradually be destroyed by these pellets and break down.
-The catalytic converter can also be damaged by excessive engine vibration.
+The use of exhaust paste before a catalytic converter or diesel particulate filter can cause the monolith/substrate to be damaged.
+When the exhaust paste has hardened small pellets may break away and shoot into the catalytic converter or diesel particulate filter.
+The monolith/substrate will gradually be destroyed by these pellets and break down.

 An oxygen sensor collects readings and sends information to the electronic control unit.
 This information is used to control the air/fuel mix.
 If the oxygen sensor is faulty the air/fuel mix will not be corrected and excess fuel will enter the catalytic converter causing it to overheat and fail.